mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setTimestamp"></a>

-## setTimestampSend(), resetTimestampSend(), setTimestampReceive(), resetTimestampReceive()
+## setTimestamp()

 #### Description
-The particular method sets or erases internal timestamp of finishing every either sending or receiving communication transmission on the two-wire bus to the current running time of the microcontroller in milliseconds with the function `millis()`.
+The method sets or erases internal timestamp of just finished communication transmission on the two-wire bus to the current running time of the microcontroller in milliseconds with the function `millis()`.

 #### Syntax
-    void setTimestampSend()
-    void resetTimestampSend()
-    void setTimestampReceive()
-    void resetTimestampReceive()
+    void setTimestamp()

 #### Parameters
 None